 Firm 20, Large, Woven, Lahore: "I know a lot of my customers have problems in getting a Pakistani visa.
 Our embassies are not helpful.
 I think the visa should be on arrival.
 The government can make a list of all such companies in advance and facilitate invitation letters that our embassies can honor.
 This way, potential buyers can avoid unnecessary hassle for getting the Pakistani visa.
 The second thing is that we should ask them if they have any security problems and then give them security protocol.
 I think if the government offers them the protocol, the cost of travel insurance would automatically go down.
 Provide them with some police cars and it is not going to cost them anything.
-Even if one customer buys something worth 100 million dollars somewhere, you can imagine how much employment that would generate, how much foreign exchange would be earned and the value addition that we can get here in Pakistan or even 50 million dollar, give them a gold card.
+Even if one customer buys something worth 100 million dollars somewhere, you can imagine how much employment that would generate, how much foreign exchange would be earned and the value addition that we can get here in Pakistan.
+Let us say if a company is doing a business of 100 million dollar out of Pakistan or even 50 million dollar, give them a gold card.
 Invite them and tell them that we are providing you with a new facility which is called the gold card facility and if any of your employees wants to come to Pakistan, they will be provided a range of facilities."